-Chris McCahill is a researcher, policy analyst, and educator working to promote safe, equitable, and sustainable transportation options.
+Chris McCahill, PhD, is a researcher, policy analyst, and educator working to promote safe, equitable, and sustainable transportation options.
 He is currently a senior associate at the State Smart Transportation Initiative (SSTI) at the University of Wisconsin-Madison.
 SSTI works primarily with reform-oriented State Departments of Transportation through knowledge-sharing, technical assistance, and outreach.

 Prior to joining SSTI in 2013, Chris worked on the Project for Transportation Reform with the Congress for the New Urbanism in Chicago.
-As a project manager, he worked with the Chicago Metropolitan Agency for Planning (CMAP) to coordinate a series of urban street design workshops for local public officials and transportation professionals, including staff from the Illinois DOT, by bringing together experts in transportation and urban design from around the U.S.
+As a project manager, he worked with the Chicago Metropolitan Agency for Planning to coordinate a series of urban street design workshops for local public officials and transportation professionals, including staff from the Illinois DOT, by bringing together experts in transportation and urban design from around the U.S.

 Chris was a 2012 Eno Fellow with the Eno Center for Transportation in Washington, DC.

 Specialization and research interests: urban transportation, road and street design, transportation-land use interactions, sustainability, and parking policy.